Batterii/fixture-riveter/docs/GUIDE.md

 property.

-Then, relating the two instances beyond setting the property (for example, setting `postId`) will use the `associate` function in the chosen adapter, allowing for each ORM to bind the two instances as they need.
+Then, relating the two instances beyond setting the property (for example, setting `postId`) will use the `relate` function in the chosen adapter, allowing for each ORM to bind the two instances as they need.
 This removes the need to define `postId` foreign key attributes in fixtures.

 ### Fixture name matches attribute
-When defining a relation, if the attribute's name is the same as the related fixture, it can be defined implicitly like a normal attribute or explicitly with the `associate`
+When defining a relation, if the attribute's name is the same as the related fixture, it can be defined implicitly like a normal attribute or explicitly with the `relate`
 function:

 ```javascript